"it was a pleasure talking to you - u seem like a really nice guy that has been shit on one too many times" -my friend's wife

 Food: pretty much all kinds, except I've never liked many vegetables.
 I love onions--aren't they quintessentially Jewish?
 I rarely eat red meat.
 France has the food groups right: bread, wine, cheese, and chocolate.

-TV: I watch little TV, but I'm a big fan of Family Guy, Last Week Tonight, and Craig Ferguson.
-Archer and Downton Abbey are great.
-If I had cable I'd never miss the Daily Show or Last Week Tonight.
-I got to see The Daily Show live in NYC!
+TV: I'm a big fan of Family Guy, Last Week Tonight, and Archer.
 PBS also has some great programming that proves television has great potential for good and isn't inherently bad; US laws and policies just lead it to be so.
 Yay Frontline and American Experience!
 CBC Doc Zone and The National too.

-cold water, Trident gum, internet & laptop, parentheses and semicolons, mass transit
+cold water, Trident gum, Internet, parentheses and semicolons, mass transit

 I've never had a girlfriend and barely had sex.
 I've given up on ever finding a girlfriend or experiencing love or sex.
 There are millions of great people in the same position, but we are marginalized and stigmatized into silence.
 I stay here mainly out of fascination, curiosity, and entertainment.
 Did you know 2/3 of the people on this site are men?